triceo/triceo/README.md

 Geoffrey De Smet, myself and many of the original OptaPlanner team are now continuing the project as [Timefold Solver](https://github.com/TimefoldAI/timefold-solver).
 Why OptaPlanner continues as Timefold can be read in our fork message on [our blog](https://timefold.ai/blog/2023/optaplanner-fork).

-Our [Timefold Solver repo](https://github.com/TimefoldAI/timefold-solver) and [Quickstarts](https://github.com/TimefoldAI/timefold-quickstarts) repos are here to help developers like you solve intricate planning puzzles.
+Our [Timefold Solver repo](https://github.com/TimefoldAI/timefold-solver) and [Quickstarts repo](https://github.com/TimefoldAI/timefold-quickstarts) are here to help developers like you solve intricate planning puzzles.
 From route optimization to shift scheduling, we're dedicated to empowering you to build smarter, more optimized software.

 🌟 Thanks in advance for starring the [Timefold Solver repo](https://github.com/TimefoldAI/timefold-solver).